(This could be sparkling cider)

 Above you, below you, forever surrounding you shall be the pledge you make unto each other today.
 The

-fire of your spirits and the deepest love your souls have to give.
+of your spirits and the deepest love your souls have to give.
 It is the pledge of all that is within you.
-The
+The only